InstaLight/ineedmoney/README.md

 * Lawn Mowing: $5
 * "Virus" : $1 (fake virus that you can choose what you want it to say that you can use to straight up annoy your friends)
 * Discord Bot: $5-15 (bot for the gaming community platform Discord.
 Pricing can vary depending on what you want your bot to do)
+* Minecraft Server Hosting: $5/month (first come first serve. if you are seeing this option there is a slot for a minecraft server)

 ## Payment